3willows/learn-tfjs/chapter2/REAMDE.md

-# Notes for self: the content is interesting, but there are some hurldes getting it to work on a Mac M1 computer.
+# Note to self: the content is interesting, but there are some hurldes getting it to work on a Mac M1 computer.
 Something to do with node-gyp seems to be the issue.
 Return to the subject later via other resources.